UK

 These are the big “silent losses” to avoid.

-- Assuming Tell Us Once automatically triggers payments (it often doesn’t).
+- Assuming Tell Us Once automatically triggers payments.

-- Delaying Bereavement Support Payment and losing value because of timing rules.
+- Delaying BSP (if eligible) and losing value because of timing rules.

 - Not doing a Pension Credit check after household income drops.

-- Not reporting changes promptly to Universal Credit and ending up with overpayments to repay.
+- Not reporting changes promptly to Universal Credit (overpayments are common).

-- Forgetting local items like council tax changes and local welfare/discretionary support.
+- Forgetting council tax changes and local discretionary support.

-- Not asking HMRC whether a refund is due after final pay/pension/tax position is reconciled.
+- Not asking HMRC whether a refund is due after final reconciliation.

 If you only do 3 things this week